Skip to main content

 The long, flowing vertical grooves are elegant and imposing.
 This can elongate your building and add the impression of greater height, particularly when a narrower board is chosen.

-When used sparingly, vertical cladding can also provide a smart contrast and visual break on the building exterior.
+When paired with brick or rendering, vertical cladding can also provide a smart contrast and visual break on the building exterior.

 Weathered Cedar House Cladding